georgelza/split-sources-in-streaming-world/devlab/creTopics/README.md

 ## For Schema Registry

 I used the 2 below *.sh and *.avsc (Avro Schema files) to create the schema entries for the Avro source topics.

+Not for the Version 2.0 of this blog we added created_at column to the avro_salespayments table.
+This comes from our source Mysql and Postgresql tables.